guilatrova/latrovacommits-articles/posts/2019/2019-12-18-ansible-automate-backups/post.md

 #### wtfutil

-Besides the funny name, this tool is very useful (running in Tilda) and helps me keep an eye on the latest [Hacker News](https://news.ycombinator.com) and my current Jira tasks.
+Besides the funny name, this tool is very useful (I like to run it in Tilda) and helps me keep an eye on the latest [Hacker News](https://news.ycombinator.com) and my current Jira tasks.

 ![wtfutil running in tilda](wtfutil.png)